October 27th, 2011

 No, they shouldn't have deleted comments from their Facebook page - censoring social media is always bound to get you in trouble - but in the long run I think the whole tempest in a teapot will go unnoticed by most of the target market, while giving them some much-needed top-of-mind awareness.

-5 things i've been thinking about this week ad agencies ad tech advertising B2B badvertising best ads ever blather blogging branded philanthropy branding brands campaigns case studies celebrities classics client management clients commercials competition content content marketing creativity critique customer experience customer service demographics design designers digital video advertising distractions employment branding esoteric excuses facebook favourites focus groups gaming Gary Prouk gurus ideas industry infographic infographics interactive interesting things jonathan hobin licensing marketing message targeting metrics mobile music music in ads music industry music videos non-profits online advertising online marketing opinion out of home personal branding photography podcasts pop culture pre-roll print advertising print production product placement rambling random rants rebranding research retail ROI sales Sarah Welstead scandals sexism site updates small business SMB SMBs SMEs social media soundtrack soundtracks spokespeople storytelling strategy target audience television the industry tips trends truth in advertising tv ads twitter video videos viral viral advertising viral videos websites writing youtube
+5 things i've been thinking about this week ad agencies ad tech advertising B2B badvertising best ads ever blather blogging branded philanthropy branding brands campaigns case studies celebrities classics client management clients commercials competition content content marketing creativity critique customer experience customer service demographics design designers digital advertising digital video advertising distractions employment branding esoteric excuses facebook favourites focus groups gaming Gary Prouk gurus ideas industry infographic infographics interactive interesting things jonathan hobin licensing marketing message targeting metrics mobile music music in ads music industry music videos non-profits online advertising online marketing opinion out of home personal branding photography podcasts pop culture pre-roll print advertising print production product placement rambling random rants rebranding research retail ROI sales Sarah Welstead scandals sexism site updates small business SMB SMBs SMEs social media soundtrack soundtracks spokespeople storytelling strategy target audience television the industry tips trends truth in advertising tv ads twitter video videos viral viral advertising viral videos websites writing youtube